sambhavkr00/Tavily-Assistant/README.md

 # CuriousAI

-A smart assistant capable of searching and crawling the internet.
+A smart assistant capable of searching the internet and extracting information from URL.
 This project is a full-stack application with a Python backend and a SAP Fiori/UI5 frontend, designed to be deployed as standalone applications.

 ## Local Development